About Umbrella Insurance

-Umbrella Insurance was introduced in the US insurance domain way back in the latter half of the 1940s.
-It gained popularity slowly as the nation started to grow in financial strength and its people developed a taste for expensive personal and commercial assets.
-Nowadays, it is considered as one of the more common insurance protections sought by businesses as well as one of the preferred safety cushions for high-net-worth customers on the personal insurance front.
+Umbrella Insurance was introduced in the US insurance product offerings in the latter half of the 1940s.
+It gained popularity slowly as the nation started to grow in financial strength and its citizenry developed a taste for expensive personal and commercial assets.
+Nowadays, it is considered as one of the more common insurance protections sought by businesses as well as one of the preferred safety cushions for high-net-worth customers for personal insurance.

 Umbrella Insurance is a protection provided over and above different primary liability insurance policies written for various businesses and/or personal risk protections.
 By definition, it covers additional expenses for:

 - Direct losses from injuries or damages when the basic liability insurance policy(ies) limits are reached for a certain claim criteria